 - Marven gives Ashisa a Cloak of Disguise as a gift, which he bought from Xi-Long previously.
 She is extremely grateful by the kind gesture and turns herself into a gnome.
 In return, she gives Marven six Cure Serious Wound Potions.

-Everyone gathers as Neebs challenges Duarf to a battle.
-Duarf wields two heavy flails, one in each hand, and prepares to battle.
+Everyone gathers as Neebs challenges Duarph to a battle.
+Duarph wields two heavy flails, one in each hand, and prepares to battle.

-- Neebs draws the bow, creating a force arrow that flies into Duarf’s chest and bounces off.
+- Neebs draws the bow, creating a force arrow that flies into Duarph’s chest and bounces off.

-- Duarf moves to attack the bow, but Sadius counters and smacks him and Neebs in the head, nearly knocking the “elf” out.
+- Duarph moves to attack the bow, but Sadius counters and smacks him and Neebs in the head, nearly knocking the “elf” out.
 He demands that Neebs try harder and handle him better.

-- Just as Duarf is about to kill the first thing he sees, Shale rushes out of The Last Call and tackles him, knocking him out.
+- Just as Duarph is about to kill the first thing he sees, Shale rushes out of The Last Call and tackles him, knocking him out.

 - Basile steals Neebs’ potions to begin healing him, as per their agreement.

 (Then, during the brief intermission involving grabbing pizzas, Marven and Rocky have a conversation – because Rocky can talk to gnomes now?
 They also test the Horn of Gondor by having Marven blow fire into it.
 The Orc still appears and begins to shoot arrows at Marven.
 Basile, Alkaid, and Rheagar all attack it and tear it to shreds.)